pugjs/pug-load/README.md

 ### `load.resolve(filename, source, options)`

-Callback used by `jade-load` to resolve the full path of an included or extended file given the path of the source file.
+Callback used by `pug-load` to resolve the full path of an included or extended file given the path of the source file.

 `filename` is the included file. `source` is the name of the parent file that includes `filename`.

-This function is not meant to be called from outside of `jade-load`, but rather for you to override.
+This function is not meant to be called from outside of `pug-load`, but rather for you to override.

 ### `load.read(filename, options)`

-Callback used by `jade-load` to return the contents of a file.
+Callback used by `pug-load` to return the contents of a file.

 `filename` is the file to read.

-This function is not meant to be called from outside of `jade-load`, but rather for you to override.
+This function is not meant to be called from outside of `pug-load`, but rather for you to override.

 ### `load.validateOptions(options)`

-Callback used `jade-load` to ensure the options object is valid.
+Callback used `pug-load` to ensure the options object is valid.
 If your overriden `load.resolve` or `load.read` uses a different `options` scheme, you will need to override this function as well.

-This function is not meant to be called from outside of `jade-load`, but rather for you to override.
+This function is not meant to be called from outside of `pug-load`, but rather for you to override.

 ### Example